c3d/recorder/README.md

 * The `recorder.h` file is the header, which is designed to work for either C or C++ programs.

-* The `recorder.cpp` file is the implemetation file, which provides support for both C and C++ programs.
+* The `recorder.cpp` file is the implementation file, which provides support for both C and C++ programs.

 * The `recorder.tbl` file lists the recorders your application will